Scuba Diving in Alor - Bluewater Dive Travel

 The MY Oceanic and SMY Ondina are two top choices!
 They have been operating for more than 20 years, pioneering many of the most reputed areas in the region.
 Their itineraries visit Raja Ampat, Komodo, Alor, Ambon, Cenderawasih Bay and the Banda Sea, giving you easy access to some of the best dive sites in the world.
 If you want to know more about these two liveaboard options, don't hesitate to contact our expert dive travel advisors at info@bluewaterdivetravel.com.

-Alor Archipelago, where Alor island is the biggest, has made a great effort to keep the reefs healthy and protect it from overfishing.
-The local fishermen only use sustainable fishing methods so it would not get polluted by fishing nets.
+Alor Archipelago, where Alor island is the biggest, has made a great effort to keep the reefs healthy and protect them from overfishing.
+Local fishermen only use sustainable fishing methods to prevent pollution from fishing nets.
 Thus, the dive destination is covered with incredibly colorful healthy reefs and has an extremely diverse marine life.
-And the fact that it is in a remote area makes the underwater world a divers dream.
+The fact that it is in a remote area makes the underwater world a diver's dream.
 The volcanic island gives you great underwater topography and is great for black sand and muck diving.
 Plus, it offers something for macro and big animal lovers both.
 You will have a chance to spot the smallest nudibranchs to seeing huge whales.
 Due to its strong currents, though, Alor is generally more suitable for experienced divers.

 Alor Diving